What will I be doing as an Articling Student?

 The Real Estate Group, in addition to purchases and sales of real estate, is also involved in loan transactions on behalf of financial institutions, the development of residential and industrial subdivisions from the planning stage through to eventual sale of the fully developed lands, and the development of condominiums.
 The Real Estate Group also includes lawyers who specialize exclusively in commercial leasing, acting primarily on behalf of owners of shopping centres and major retail chains.

 Our Business Law Group includes a Financial Services Group that acts on behalf of financial institutions and a Bankruptcy and Insolvency Group that is involved in, among other things, advising trustees, receivers and secured creditors.
-The Business Law Group handles a range of business-related legal activities including mergers and acquisitions, as well as financings and other work required by our corporate clients.
+The Business Law Group handles a range of business-related legal activities including mergers and acquisitions, as well as financings and other work required by our corporate and institutional clients.
 Our Tax Group is much more than an accessory to the other arms of the firm.
 Students who want to work in this area will be exposed to dynamic leading edge tax planning that brings in a diverse client base ranging from multinationals to prominent Canadian entrepreneurs.

 The Litigation Group includes a civil litigation practice dealing with commercial disputes, mortgage remedies, construction lien claims, and matters relating to negligence, professional and otherwise.
 The group also includes lawyers specializing in intellectual property and labour and employment law.
 Litigation students do not spend their rotation in the library.
 Student work in this group includes arguing small claims trials; attending at contested motions in Toronto and in other cities; writing facta and pleadings; preparing witnesses; and attending with our litigators on discoveries, mediations, and court appearances in the Ontario Superior Court, Divisional Court, and the Court of Appeal.

 Student Seminar Program

 In addition to being an excellent source of a free meal, the Minden Gross LLP continuing education program is extremely diverse.
 All areas of the bar are covered.
 Student seminars are conducted on a regular basis on various topics by different members of the firm who specialize in those areas.